Permissions in Azure Security Center

 - Security Reader: A user that belongs to this role has viewing rights to Security Center.
 The user can view recommendations, alerts, a security policy, and security states, but cannot make changes.

-The security roles, Security Reader and Security Administrator, have access only in Security Center.
+The security roles, Security Reader and Security Admin, have access only in Security Center.
 The security roles do not have access to other service areas of Azure such as Storage, Web & Mobile, or Internet of Things.

 Roles and allowed actions

 The following table displays roles and allowed actions in Security Center.
-An X indicates that the action is allowed for that role.

 We recommend that you assign the least permissive role needed for users to complete their tasks.
 For example, assign the Reader role to users who only need to view information about the security health of a resource but not take action, such as applying recommendations or editing policies.